nils-mathieu/piscine-rust/module-04.md

 error: not an ELF file
 ```

+* The modification must be done in-place.
+Do not overwrite the file completely!
+* Do not read to whole file.
+Skip to the parts that you actually need.
 * Only the "string" section of the ELF file must be edited.
 Be careful when editing the text!
 You
 must not edit the function when it does not refer to unistd's `write` function.